veraPDF/veraPDF-rest/README.md

 curl -F "url=file:///home/folder/pdf.pdf" localhost:8080/api/validate/url/arlington1.7
 ```

-To add file size in validation POST requests you need to send request with header (key `X-File-Size` and value in bytes).
+To limit PDF file size in the POST requests you need to send request with header (key `X-File-Size` and value in bytes).
 For example to use  request `http://localhost:8080/api/validate/url/*id*` with file which size is 300 KB run:

 ```